Overhaul Outdated Funding Formulas

 We must change the way we address the thousands of Virginians who die each year by bullets from guns.
-I think we do that by realizing this is a public health crisis because more people in the commonwealth die from gun violence than in car crashes.
+I think we do that by realizing this is a public health crisis: more people in the commonwealth die from gun violence than in car crashes.
 My focus remains on those most susceptible to homicide and suicide from firearms.
 I will work to protect men and women of color in cities from dying on the streets, to help women find safety after taking the courageous move to leave a dangerous relationship and to encourage parents to make sure children don’t have unsupervised access to a gun.
-As someone who has been personally touched by this issue, I will take the same objective, pragmatic approach to investigating solutions as I had when I worked as a journalist.
+As someone who has been personally touched by this issue, I will take the same objective, pragmatic approach to investigate solutions as I had when I worked as a journalist.

 Attracting Jobs to the NRV